-Durham’s core research team includes Dr Qing Cao, Dr Abir Hamdar, Dr Francisco-J. Hernández Adrián, Dr Polina Kliuchnikova and Dr Dušan Radunović from MLAC, and Dr Amjed Rasheed and Miss Juline Beaujouan from SGIA.
+Durham’s core research team includes Dr Qing Cao, Dr Abir Hamdar, Dr Francisco-J. Hernández Adrián, Dr Polina Kliuchnikova, Dr Dušan Radunović and Dr Guzel Yusupova from MLAC, and Dr Amjed Rasheed and Miss Juline Beaujouan from SGIA.
 The team is supported administratively by Mrs Lucy Cawson (MLAC) and Mrs Lorraine Holmes (SGIA).

 Other Durham-based contributors to our programme of research events and impact activities include: Dr Sam Bootle, Dr Marcela Cazzoli, Dr Zoë Roth, Dr Marc Schachter and Dr Sergey Tyulenev (all from MLAC).